dhs-gamedev/game-2021/README.md

 Then run `./scripts/build.sh` for bash, or `.\scripts\build.bat` for cmd/PowerShell.

 ## Run
-The built game is located at `build/game21`.
-There may be a suffix depending on your OS.
+The built game is located under `build/` with the name `game21`.
+Depending on your platform, there may be extra folders and/or a suffix after the file name.